tabern/breakthemonolith-instructions/Step-3.md

 *Example: `aws ecr get-login --no-include-email --region us-west-2`*
 2. You're going to get a massive output starting with `docker login -u AWS -p` ...
 Copy this entire output, paste, and run it in the terminal.
 3. You should see `Login Succeeded`
+_Note: If this login does not succeed, it may be because you have a newer version of Docker that has depreciated the `-e none` flag.
+To correct this, paste the output into your text editor, remove `-e none` from the end of the output, and run the updated output in the terminal._

 ---
 #### 3. Build and push images for each service